Bulk Milk Tank Testing

 Detection of BVDV Persistently Infected Lactating Cows

 In >95% of the cases, we had agreement between PCR results and the virus isolation tests.
 This finding is in sharp contrast to Radwan et al. where all PCR positive samples were virus isolation negative.
 We still continue to use both tests on the somatic cells from the bulk tank because we recognize that no test works in all situations.
-Also, we do not have any data as to whether either test can detect acutely infected animals in the milking herd, so what may appear as a discrepancy between the two tests may have a basis outside of the laboratory.
-A positive test result is significant, but negative results must be interpreted with caution, particularly without information regarding the PI status of non-lactating animals in the herd.
-Testing for BVDV in the individual animal in the absence of hard evidence for its presence in the herd is expensive and may discourage future testing when a valid reason does exist.
-Bulk tank testing is one method to generate the needed "hard" evidence.
+Also, milk from acutely infected cattle in the bulk tank sample may cause either a PCR positive result or grow in virus isolation; we do not have research data on bulk tank samples to compare acutely infected cattle with PIs.
+This discrepancy between the two tests may be due to residual non-infectious viral nucleic acid (PCR detectable) at the end of an acute infection.